 Treaty of Guadalupe Hidalgo

 The war officially ended on February 2, 1848, with the signing of the Treaty of Guadalupe Hidalgo.
-Negotiated by Nicholas Trist, the treaty ceded to the United States the land that now comprises the states of California, Utah, and Nevada, as well as parts of Arizona, New Mexico, Wyoming, and Colorado.
-In exchange for this land, the United States paid Mexico $15,000,000.
+The treaty ceded to the United States the land that now comprises the states of California, Utah, and Nevada, as well as parts of Arizona, New Mexico, Wyoming, and Colorado.
+In exchange for this land, the United States paid Mexico $15,000,000, less than half the amount offered by Washington prior to the conflict.
 Mexico also forfeited all rights to Texas and the border was permanently established at the Rio Grande.
-The American victory confirmed most citizens belief in Manifest Destiny and the nations expansion westward.
+Trist also agreed that the United States would assume $3.25 million in debt owed by the Mexican government to American citizens as well as would work to curtail Apache and Comanche raids into northern Mexico.
+In an effort to avoid later conflicts, the treaty also stipulated that future disagreements between the two countries would be settled through compulsory arbitration.

 Casualties